“Don’t ask what the world needs. Ask what makes you come alive, and go do it. Because what the world needs is people who have come alive.”

 – Brene Brown

-I’ve been an educator my entire career in tea, since 2003.
+I’ve been a tea educator my entire career in tea, nearly 20 years.

 Learning how to teach others – taking into account their personal needs and goals, job requirements, the audience they serve – has been as equal focus for my work as teaching about tea itself.